-Our museum is the only natural history museum in the north of England and following a £26 million redevelopment is one of the region’s top tourist attractions and must-see venues, with nearly 1/2 million visits a year.
+Our museum is the only natural history museum in the north east of England and following a £26 million redevelopment is one of the region’s top tourist attractions and must-see venues, with nearly 1/2 million visits a year.

 At the Great North Museum: Hancock you can discover a fascinating range of animals, fossils, minerals and ethnographic items from the NHSN collection housed in a beautifully restored 19th-century building in the centre of Newcastle upon Tyne.
 To go on a virtual tour click here, or to read more about some of the objects in the collection click here.